datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 skills: 2
 ```

 Welcome to the short introductory tutorial for Python.
-Here is how this tutorial works:
-In the editor on the right you should be able to write Python code to solve the exercises.
+Here is how this tutorial works: In the editor (in the top right quadrant of the screen) you will be able to write Python code to solve assigned problems.
-In order to make your code more understandable to yourself and other people reading it, you can use comments. `#` symbol indicates the start of a line of comment.
+In order to make your code more understandable to yourself and others, you can use comments, explanations.`#` symbol indicates the start of a line of comment.
+This line is simply ignored by the machine.
-There will be some code in exercises for the reference.
-For the parts that must be filled by you, you will see `[DIY]` above them.
+You can also write more substantial comments over multiple lines.
+For this you should use triple quotation marks  as `"""Comment that can be in multiple lines"""`.
+For each chapter, you will have a part of script that is already developed, and part that requires your input.
+The latter parts will be explicitly marked with `[DIY]`.
+It is imperative that you develop these parts of the code before submitting your answer for the chapter.
+To pre-test your solutions, you can use "Run Code" button.
+Python output, including problems will be displayed in IPython Shell window bellow the script.
+Note that you can also write commands directly in the shell and execute them by clicking enter, but these will not be saved for your future reference.
-You can execute your code by clicking `Execute` button.
-If you are pleased with results, you can submit your code via `Submit` button.
+Once you are happy with results delivered by your script in the editor (script.py), you can submit your code via "Submit Answer" button.

 `@instructions`
 Make the text you see a one line comment